Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Read our review of the IHG Rewards Club Premier Credit Card

-You can earn 80,000 IHG points after spending $2,000 on purchases in the first three months of opening the IHG® Rewards Club Premier Credit Card.
-That’s more than enough for a night at a luxury InterContinental hotel, or up to eight nights at the lowest-category locations.
+You can earn 125,000 IHG points after spending $3,000 on purchases in the first three months of opening the IHG® Rewards Club Premier Credit Card.
+That’s more than enough for a night at a luxury InterContinental hotel, or up to 12 nights at the lowest-category locations.
+This new offer also includes an opportunity to earn more bonus points on your spending with.
+For the first 12 months you have the card, you’ll also be able to earn 40x IHG points on IHG stays (then 25x IHG points after that) and 4x IHG points on all other purchases (then 2X on gas stations, grocery stores and restaurants and 1x on everything else).

 - IHG Platinum Elite status (late checkout when available, complimentary upgrades (subject to availability), a welcome amenity, 50% bonus on the base points you earn and your IHG points won’t expire with elite status)